 News & Events

-The 2014 Creative Writing Awards Ceremony is in Sanborn Library at 4pm on May 14, 2015
+The 2016 Creative Writing Awards Ceremony will be in Sanborn Library at 4:00 PM on May 12, 2016.

-- The deadline for submissions is TBD.
+- The deadline for submissions is April 13, 2016.

 - Please use a cover sheet to indicate your name, your entry titles, and the prizes for which you would like your work considered.